Twiada-Storm/Twiadastrom/README.md

 # INSTALLING PACKAGES

 Install packages for Express in the root folder.
-Example: npm i express --save Install packages for React in the client folder.
-Example: npm i react-charts --save
+Example: **npm i express --save**

+Install packages for React in the client folder.
+Example: **npm i react-charts --save**

+# Making changes

+Create a branch from the dev branch.